subvisual/subvisual.com/src/posts/2021-04-26-still/index.md

 I enjoy building a website every once in a while, and I've been doing it since we designed websites in Photoshop, sliced them, and imported the slices to Dreamweaver.
 Things have come a long way, and now it’s easier than ever to make websites with drag-and-drop tools, a simple editor, or custom-made scripts.

 There are many “modern” and “professional” tools to get you up to speed in no time.
 I think that it's awesome that we can scaffold a project in a couple of seconds, write a React component, and there we have it, a static website super optimized for the modern “professional” world.
 But do we need all of that?
-Would it be possible to achieve the same thing without having to buy into a massive ecosystem of packages that keeping breaking and making upgrades almost impossible?
+Would it be possible to achieve the same thing without having to buy into a massive ecosystem of packages that keep breaking and making upgrades almost impossible?
 Should we be buying into those technologies just because that's what everyone does?

 I’ve had enough.
-Websites don’t have to be this complicated, and the browser already does a lot for us.
+Websites don’t have to be this complicated, and the browser already does a lot.
 We need simpler tools that don’t compromise on the developer experience and pack enough features to build a “modern” website while making it easier to extend with other ecosystems.
 Other tools fit the description, but Elixir would do a much better job than everything else, as you’ll see in a bit.

 ## Modern development environment